-In a closed greenhouse or sun room/conservatory in the height of Summer, temperatures inside can easily reach well over the hundred Fahrenheit mark, 38 Celsius, and your plants can ‘cook’ and although these plants love the heat and the sun, air ventilation is an absolute must so avoid temperatures indoors reaching above 90 Fahrenheit, (32 Celsius) which is not hard for me to do here in Ireland haha!
+The Desert cacti and most of the other succulents are very tolerant of high temperatures and bright full sunshine as long as there is plenty of fresh air around them, but in a closed indoor environment or in a greenhouse /Polytunnel/ sun room/conservatory in the height of Summer when temperatures inside can easily reach well over the hundreds then the plants can ‘cook’ so although these plants love the heat and the sun ventilation is an absolute must, and try to avoid temperatures indoors above 90 F, this is not hard for me to do here in Ireland haha!

 The Epiphytic / tropical rainforest cacti such as the Rhipsalis, Epiphyllum and Schlumbergera ( Christmas, Thanksgiving, Easter cactus ) prefer to be kept in a more shadier spot away from intense heat and sunshine, these plants are from tropical rainforests that are shadier and cooler and a lot more humid than the dry and intense heat of the arid regions where the desert cacti are from.
 Avoid exposing the Epiphytic / tropical rainforest cacti plants to very high temperatures during the high heat of Summer.